axseinga/trip-booking-app/README.md

 ### The challenges

-The goal of this task was to complete the project for a hypothetical client that was left in the middle by another soft developer.
+The goal of this task was to complete the project for a hypothetical client that was left in the middle by another software developer.
 At the starting point, I had a HTML structure and very basic CSS styling.

 Features to create: